dmgk/fallout/README.md

 Options:
   -h              show help and exit
-  -x              treat query as a regular expression -O              multiple queries are OR-ed (default: AND-ed) -l              print only matching log filenames
+  -F              interpret query as a plain text, not regular expression -O              multiple queries are OR-ed (default: AND-ed) -l              print only matching log filenames
   -A count        show count lines of context after match